Scattering theory for subcritical wave equation with inverse square potential

 For the sake of completeness, we give a proof of the Minkowski inequalities in Lorentz space.
 In fact, for $1\leq r< p<\infty$, we have

 \end{proof}

-\textbf{Acknowledgments:} C. Miao is supported in part by the National Natural Science Foundation of China under grant No.11831004, No.11926303, R. Shen is supported by the National Natural Science Foundation of China under grant No.11771325, T. Zhao is supported in part by the Chinese Postdoc Foundation Grant 2019M650457.
+\textbf{Acknowledgments:} We thank the anonymous referee and the associated editor for their invaluable comments which helped to improve the paper.
+This project was suppported by the National Key R\&D program of China: No.2022YFA1005700.
+C. Miao is supported in part by the NSF of China under grant No.11831004.
+R. Shen is supported by the NSF of China under grant No.11771325, No. 12071339.
+T. Zhao is supported in part by the NSF of China under grant No. 12101040 and the Fundamental Research Funds for the Central Universities (FRF-TP-20-076A1).